Unitarian Universalism and LGBTQ people: History

 Unitarianism and Universalism, two religious movements that merged in 1961 to form Unitarian Universalism, had a long history of reform of social institutions and were a home for many abolitionists, feminists, and other forward thinkers, including gay liberationists.

 The annual general assembly of the Unitarian Universalist Association has passed more than thirty resolutions on LGBTQ issues, including same-sex marriage, LGB people in the military, the Employment Nondiscrimination Act, and transgender rights.

 In 1970, Unitarian Universalism was the first religion to officially condemn discrimination against homosexuals.
 The resolution condemned biphobia as well as homophobia.

 In 1989, the UUA began a Welcoming Congregation Program to support churches in intentionally becoming more inclusive of LGBTQ people.
 After meeting requirements related to church policy, education, advocacy, and more, congregations are designated as Welcoming Congregations.
 As of 2025, more than 80% of all U.S. Unitarian Universalist congregations and 99% of all Canadian Unitarian Universalist congregations had gone through the process of becoming Welcoming Congregations.

 In 2009, the UUA began a public advocacy campaign called Side With Love (originally Standing on the Side of Love) that “confronts issues of exclusion, oppression, and violence based on identity,” including LGBTQ issues.
 The campaign was started in reaction to a shooting at a Unitarian Universalist church in Knoxville, TN, which was targeted because it welcomed LGBTQ people.

 In June 2023, Rev. Dr. Sofía Betancourt, a queer Afro-Latine cis woman, was elected as the UUA’s first out queer president.

-Ordination of LGBTQ clergy
+Ordination and settlement of LGBTQ clergy

-In September 1969, Rev. James L. Stoll publicly came out as gay, making him the first ordained minister of a major religious group in the United States or Canada to do so.
+In September 1969, Rev. James L. Stoll publicly came out as gay, making him one of the first ordained ministers in North America to do so.
 The denomination ordained its first openly gay minister in 1979, and its first openly transgender minister was ordained in 1988.

+In 1980 the Unitarian Universalist Association passed a resolution to assist in the settlement of openly gay, lesbian, and bisexual ministers, and in 1989 it started a program to help churches avoid discrimination when calling a new minister.

 Education

-In 1971, the Unitarian Universalist Association published About Your Sexuality, an all-encompassing sex education program for teenagers in Unitarian Universalist churches that treated homosexuality as a valid and normal form of sexuality.
+In 1971, the Unitarian Universalist Association published About Your Sexuality, a sex education program for teenagers in Unitarian Universalist churches that treated homosexuality as a valid and normal form of sexuality.
 The program was revised several times over the next several decades and in 1999 was replaced with Our Whole Lives, a joint program with the United Church of Christ that continues to affirm LGBTQ identities in its curricula.